 The material’s anisotropic nature can be used to advantage though.
 If one analyses the loads prevalent in a specific situation it is possible to lay the fibres only in the directions where they are actually required, thus saving both material and weight.
 This requires a thorough and deep understanding of loads and tensions a particular part has to withstand, and a fibre layout taking these factors into account.
 Years of experience with the construction and the manufacturing of carbon fibre parts are simply indispensable when it comes to making parts, which benchmark quality and performance in their field.

 As usual quality comes at a price.
-Schmolke Carbon has defined the goal to be lightweight and intelligent construction at the same time.
-This means, we design out products according to your demands and usage.
+Schmolke Carbon has defined the goal to be a lightweight and intelligent construction at the same time.
+This means, we design our products according to your demands and usage.
 The rider’s weight and style of riding is as important as the mileage.
-Custom made parts are not only defined by their sizes and diameters, first and foremost it is the layering of the fibres, which makes each part unique.
+Custom-made parts are not only defined by their sizes and diameters, first and foremost it is the layering of the fibres, which makes each part unique.
 Each and every handlebar and seatpost are made to purpose, by hand, meticulously following a specific layout.
-This fibre layout makes shaves the grams of the parts, while leaving enough of a safety margin to survive even out of the ordinary situations.
+This fibre layout shaves the grams off the parts – while leaving enough of a safety margin to survive even out of the ordinary situations.

 In order to guarantee the highest possible quality we develop and manufacture all our parts in Germany.